 - Easier access to empathy and compassion.

-When we're in a state of regulation we can access the range of emotions without just being stuck in a couple of them, mostly fear-based.
+When we're in a state of regulation we can access a greater range of emotions without just being stuck in a couple of them, and the ones that tend to be mostly fear-based.

 Being Regulated and Processing Grief

 When we're regulated the brain is perceiving a safe environment.
 That perception is key to being able to move through sadness and process grief.
-The brain does not grieve losses when it is stuck in the misperception of reality as unsafe.
+The brain does not grieve losses when it is stuck in a misperception of reality as unsafe.
 The reason is that grieving requires us to be vulnerable and vulnerability and surviving immediate danger do not go together.
-That is why, when someone has chronic stress they often have a hard time resolving grief.
-They often get stuck in either the hypo-arousal reaction of a frozen sense of despair, of the hyperarousal reaction of anger.
+That is why, when someone has chronic stress, they often have a hard time resolving grief.
+They often get stuck in either the hypo-arousal reaction of a frozen sense of despair or the hyperarousal reaction of anger.

 Emotional Regulation and Relationships

-When we are regulated and the limbic brain is no longer stuck in the defences and reactivity of warding off misperceived dangers, we can approach our relationships differently.
+When we are regulated and that limbic brain is no longer stuck in the defense and reactivity of warding off misperceived dangers, we can approach our relationships differently.
 For example, a regulated brain does not want to communicate from aggression.
-And when there's less reactive anger we can be less judgmental, and perceive others more accurately because our brain is not defending with auto-pilot anger.
+And when there's less reactive anger, we can be less judgmental, and perceive others more accurately because our brain is not defending with auto-pilot anger.

-It's like the brain is able to reassess communication now that it's perceiving the safety of the here-and-now.
-It's like saying, "Why am I going into attack mode whether it's self-attack or attack others when there's no threat?"
-Why clobber someone who is not attacking me?
-That's not effective communication!
+Then the brain can reassess communication now that it's perceiving the safety of the here and now.
+It's like understanding, "Why am I going into attack mode (whether it's self-attack or attacking others) when there's no threat?.
+Why clobber someone who is not attacking me, that's not effective communication!".

-When regulated we are less reactive so we can consciously take charge of how we want to respond.
-Communication can come from a sense of openness and thoughtfulness rather than reactive communication.
-The latter includes things like being self-protective name-calling, blaming, running away or avoiding communication, or shutting down and not hearing what's being said and not being able to make the effort to communicate well.
-Instead, the regulation allows us a ground for creating new intentional behaviours of communication that are based in the safe reality of now.
+When regulated, we are less reactive so we can consciously take charge of how we want to respond.
+Then, our communication can come from a sense of openness and thoughtfulness rather than reactive or defensive engagement.
+The latter includes things like being self-protective name-calling, blaming, running away, or avoiding communication.
+Or shutting down and not hearing what's being said and also, not being able to make the effort to communicate well.
+Instead, regulation allows us a ground for creating new intentional behaviors of communication that are based on the safe reality of now.